cassianoperin/Orion-CHIP8-Emulator/README.md

 1) Test games again (quirks and tests)
     * Breakout Camelo Cortez: quirk problem ingame
-2) Create a way to show Emulator Information
-3) Insert the name of game loaded in the status bar OR window
+2) Insert the name of game loaded in the status bar OR window
-4) Reduce the number of global variables
+3) Reduce the number of global variables
-5) Debug Window
-6) Rewrite DXYN function
+4) Rewrite DXYN function
+5)

 ## Problems

-* INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
+1) INPUT: When the first key is pressed, freeze the emulation by a second (with input_keyboard_remaps() enabled).
 Table and update value?
 Pointer?

-## REFORMA
+## New GUI version

-1) quirk_display_wait: no menu tem que setar o vsync!!! como é feito no inicio vsync nao ta bom ainda (main)
+1) quirk_display_wait and menu problems:
+ vsync not good yet (main)
 		// Pause when over main menu to be able to priorize menu rendering and activate vsync if (nk_window_is_active(ctx, "MainMenu")) {
 			cpu_pause = true;